Pentagon announces plan to expand nuclear arsenal in face of Russian threat

 “The United States would only consider the use of nuclear weapons in extreme circumstances,” said Deputy Defense Secretary Patrick M. Shanahan.
 “Extreme circumstances could include significant non-nuclear strategic attacks,” he added without offering specifics.

-Russia and China were briefed by State Department officials this morning about the nuclear posture review.
+Russian and Chinese officials were briefed by State Department officials Friday morning about the nuclear posture review.

 It's the first such review in seven years, but much has changed since 2010, when the U.S. unilaterally reduced portions of its nuclear arsenal.